valeriosouza/post-notification/readme.txt

 == Changelog ==

+= 3.0.2 - 29/07/2014 =

+* Fixed: Resolved error comments link.

+* Unreal: It is possible to buy Google for $1.

 = 3.0.1 - 01/07/2014 =

 * New: Adapted to work with the My SMTP WP plugin .